Skip to content Skip to sidebar Skip to footer

 Credit cards are considered for individuals with high credit scores, those living in major cities, and those who earn a salary.
 In India, only Three crore people use credit cards.

-By structure, ‘Buy Now Pay Later’ is intended for a much larger market, including those who have never used credit before or who have a short credit history.
+Buy Now Pay Later’ is made for a bigger group of people, including those who’ve never used credit or have a short credit history

 4. BNPL companies or credit cards with a higher interest rate: